akbulutdora/akbulutdora.github.io/blog/src/hello.md

 ## Today

-Now, I am learning Rust, and am open to Rust developer positions.
+Working on Upcarta, learning Rust.
+I am open to Rust developer positions.

 This will also be a blog for me to organize and share my learning process/progress, food for thought and thought for food.